pingswept/me30-website/content/logistics/exercises.md

 ![Voltage dividers](/img/voltage-dividers-2022.png)

-Which one of these resistors do you think we refer to as a "pull-down resistor" (gently tugging down)?

 ## 3: Build a voltage regulation circuit (Sep.
 9 & 11)

 This is an introductory exercise designed to help you get familiar with breadboard prototyping while also building a basic circuit that will be useful for later exercises and projects.
 It forms the basis for Project #1, but you don't need to think about that yet.
 If this is all new to you, look at the pages on [breadboard prototyping](/notes/prototyping/) and [multimeters](/notes/multimeters/).